 Iqbal is an Islamic philosopher of religion.
 He considers religious experience as the foundation of higher religion.
-'Religious experience is essentially a state of feeling with a cognitive aspect...'
+"Religious experience is essentially a state of feeling with a cognitive aspect."

 He states that the content itself of these states cannot be communicated except in the form of propositions or judgement.
-'Mystic states are more like feeling than thought.
-The interpretation which the mystic or prophet puts on the content of his religious consciousness can be conveyed to others in the form of propositions, but the content itself cannot transmitted.'
-He reiterates his standpoint regarding the incommunicability of religious experience by saying that' "...the contentcannot be communicated to others except in the form of a judgement,3.
+"Mystic states are more like feeling than thought.
+The interpretation which the mystic or prophet puts on the content of his religious consciousness can be conveyed to others in the form of propositions, but the content itself cannot be so transmitted."

+He reiterates his standpoint regarding the incommunicability of religious experience by saying that: "...the content ......cannot be communicated to others except in the form of a judgement."

 He shows that the intellectual test and the pragmatic test are equally applicable to this judgement as in case of other forms of knowledge.
-He says: 'Now when a judgement which claims to be the interpretation of a certain region of human experience, not accessible to me, is placed before me for my assent, I am entitled to ask, what is the guarantee of its truth?
+He says: "Now when a judgement which claims to be the interpretation of a certain region of human experience, not accessible to me, is placed before me for my assent, I am entitled to ask, what is the guarantee of its truth?
 Are we in possession of a test, which would reveal its validity?
 If personal experience had been the only ground for acceptance of a judgement of this kind, religion would have been the possession of a few individuals only.
 Happily we are in possession of tests, which do not differ from those applicable to other forms of knowledge.
 These I call the intellectual test and the pragmatic test.
-The former is applied by the philosopher, the latter by the prophet.'4 possibility of applying the purely rational method of philosophy to religion.
-'The spirit of philosophy is one of free inquiry.
+The former is applied by the philosopher, the latter by the prophet."
+Igbal's thesis on the genuineness of religious experience is based on sound reasoning.
+He negates the possibility of applying the purely rational method of philosophy to religion.
+"The spirit of philosophy is one of free inquiry.
 It suspects all authority.
-Its function is to trace the uncritical assumptions of human thought to their hiding places, and in this pursuit it may finally end in denial or a frank admission of the incapacity of pure reason to reach the Ultimate Reality'.
+Its function is to trace the uncritical assumptions of human thought to their hiding places, and in this pursuit it may finally end in denial or a frank admission of the incapacity of pure reason to reach the Ultimate Reality."
 The Western philosophy of religion starting from the Greeks till the present times has not succeeded in understanding the essence of religion.
 Notwithstanding some of the positive contributions it has made in delineating the aspects of religious thought, it essentially has remained oblivious of the kernel of higher religion.